How to Archive Workflow Data to a Database

 For SQL, add a Connector node for the mysql connector and pick the insert-rows tool.
 Point it at your archive table (e.g. workflow_archive) and pass the object from Step 2 as the row.
 For document storage, use the mongodb connector with insert-documents instead and write to a collection like workflow_archive.

-Step 4: Capture Failures Too
+Step 4: Capture Both Outcomes

 A successful-only archive is a half-archive.
-Add a Condition branch earlier in the workflow (on the catch path of any node that can fail) that routes to a second archive step with status: "failed" and error populated from the caught exception.
+Add a Condition node that tests whatever result field tells you the run went the way you expected (for example {{ order_result.ok }}).
+Route the false branch to a second archive step that writes status: "failed" and an error field built from the result you do have.
 Both branches end at the same archive table so a single query gives you the full picture.

 Step 5: Add Retention Logic